compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/Beck_Ann-Léonie_paper_reading_day2.md

 The query interface is built on top of the API.
 Query types can for example be by city, id, geolatitude, geolongitude or geodistance

 ## Question 6 : How does progenetix visualise CNA profiles?

--summary with number of matched samples, variants, calls, frquency of alleles containing the CNA -document of biosamples
+- summary with number of matched samples, variants, calls, frequency of alleles containing the CNA
+- document of biosamples
--link to University of California Santa Cruz browser: overview of genomic elements -customized visualization:
+- link to University of California Santa Cruz browser: overview of genomic elements
-  -selected chromosomal regions/ grouping by subsets or studies
+- customized visualization:
+  - Result tab: genome-wide CNA by the percentage of samples, table containing subsets with ICD-o-3 or NCIt Ontology terms sorted by frequency of matched samples within subset
+  - Biosamples tab: information of matched biosamples
+  - Biosamples map tab: world map with matched geological locations
+  - Variants tab: variant digest, biosample and callset

 ## Question 7: What do you think shloud be imporved in progenetix
+points listed in the paper:
+- cell line data access tool
+- enhancing clincial and diagnostic annotation
+- expanding cross-database refrences and the types of genomic variant data
+- active data sharing
+- integration through networked services and platforms